chbeu/chbeu.github.io/content/post/20221024_rotterdam/index.md

 #projects: [SpART2020]
 ---

-Last week, I had the pleasure giving a guest lecture in scope of the minor program "[MU$IC---The Economy, Sociology and Practice of Popular Music](https://www.eur.nl/en/minor/muic)" at [Erasmus University Rotterdam](https://www.eur.nl/en/).
+Last week, I had the pleasure giving a guest lecture in the scope of the minor program "[MU$IC---The Economy, Sociology and Practice of Popular Music](https://www.eur.nl/en/minor/muic)" at the [Erasmus University Rotterdam](https://www.eur.nl/en/).
 It was very inspiring to work with student from another discipline.

 It was also a very interesting experience to be in the audience, when students started the session by introducing my research on artist gender imbalance in music recommendation.